frictionlessdata/datapackage-js/README.md

 This funcion is async so it has to be used with `await` keyword or as a `Promise`.

 - descriptor (String/Object) - gets data package descriptor (local/remote path or object)
-- (Error) - raises list of validation errors for invalid
+- (Error[]) - raises list of validation errors for invalid
 - (Boolean) - returns true for valid

+List of actions on descriptor:
+- retrieved (if path/url)
+- dereferenced (schema/dialect)
+- expanded (with profile defaults)
+- validated (against descriptor.profile)

+## Changelog

+Here described only breaking and the most important changes.
+The full changelog could be found in nicely formatted [commit history](https://github.com/frictionlessdata/datapackage-js/commits/master).

+### v1.0

+This version includes various big changes.
+A migration guide is under development and will be published here.

 ## Contributing